rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 2. Modify Reservation to insert the Preference Code from step 1
 3. Fetch Reservation.
 Once putReservation is executed, check whether your preference has been attached on the reservation

-## 11-Create Routing Instruction to Company on Window 2
+## 11-Create Routing Instruction to Company on Window 2 (Advanced Optional Lab)

 A routing instruction is a set of rules applied to a reservation that tells Opera where and how to route charges.
 A routing code is a predefined template that contains a routing instruction.
 It simplifies and standardizes routing for frequent use.